 •Awareness among people is very important

-•Modern technologies should be made available at affordable price to encourage the farmers.
+•Modern technologies should be made available at an affordable price to encourage the farmers.

 •Market facilities and strong opportunities are needed to encourage them to grow and cultivate more.